 16: mature modern branch

-17: release focused on vacuum and logical replication
+17: VACUUM and logical replication

 Object-relational DBMS

-PostgreSQL is a free open-source object-relational DBMS.
+PostgreSQL is a free, open-source object-relational DBMS with an extensible core.

 MVCC and isolation levels

-Rich types and indexes
+Extensible types and indexes

 WAL-based replication